jasminerc23/Data_Projects_TripleTen/March Code Pudding Competition/Readme.md

 * After viewing and cleaning the database in Microsoft Excel, we collaboratively created a theory to represent a real life experience in which most music streaming listeners experienced.
 Based on data, we created a theory that: the music created and streamed during the time period of 2020-2023 was reflective of the emotions and need for human connectiveness during Covid-19 Pandemic.

+## Key Findings

+* Music produced within 2018-2023 were written in the key of C# Major

+* C# Major gives a mood of stability, strength, flexibility and beauty

+* Music streamed in C# Major had a high positivity rating with 188 million streams worldwide

+* C# Major has a high danceability rating

+* Streamers and artists were generally streaming music in C# Major during the Covid time period more than any other type of music